Dynamic Tooltips / Mouseover

 Tooltips can be a useful addition to reporting, often used to display additional context or information which you don’t want to have permanently visible in the main body of the report.
 When the user sees a value of interest they simply hover over the cell and a popup displays the additional detail.
-The additional information can be anything required, as long as it can be retrieved from an Excel cell (or direct from the cube).
+The additional information can be anything required, if it can be retrieved from an Excel cell (or direct from the cube).
 Examples could include some textual information or sales for the same period last year.

-Implementing this in XLCubed reports is straightforward, albeit not immediately obvious.
+Implementing this in FluenceXL reports is straightforward, albeit not immediately obvious.
 Tooltips are implemented using the XL3Link() formula, most commonly used for in-context navigation within a report, where the focus is moved from one sheet to another while passing a parameter.
 A special parameter, introduced in version 8.1, extends XL3Link() for tooltips as explained below.

 The syntax for XL3Link is: